Asia Argento: Sexual assault allegation against Argento

 On 19 August 2018, The New York Times published allegations that Argento sexually assaulted actor Jimmy Bennett.
 Argento had first met Bennett when he played her son in the 2004 film The Heart Is Deceitful Above All Things when Bennett was 7 and she was 28.
 The alleged assault occurred in 2013 when he was two months past his 17th birthday in a hotel room in California, where the age of consent is 18; Argento was 37 at the time.
 According to Bennett, in their encounter Argento gave him alcohol, performed oral sex on him and had sexual intercourse with him.

 Argento quietly arranged a $380,000 nondisclosure settlement with Bennett in the months following her revelations regarding Weinstein.
 Bennett said when Argento came out against Weinstein, it stirred memories of his own experience in 2013.
-He imparted that he had sought to resolve the matter privately, and had not spoken out sooner "because I was ashamed and afraid to be part of the public narrative".
+He said he had sought to resolve the matter privately, and had not spoken out sooner "because I was ashamed and afraid to be part of the public narrative".

 In a statement provided to the Times, he said: "I was underage when the event took place, and I tried to seek justice in a way that made sense to me at the time because I was not ready to deal with the ramifications of my story becoming public.
 At the time I believed there was still a stigma to being in the situation as a male in our society.
 I didn't think that people would understand the event that took place from the eyes of a teenage boy."
 Bennett said he would like to "move past this event in my life", adding, "today I choose to move forward, no longer in silence".